 - SpyFu: Free SEO Tools

 - Screaming Frog: SEO Tools Online

 - CORA: Advanced SEO Tools

 - Top SEO Experts

 Ahrefs: SEO Keyword Tool

-Ahrefs is the one of the most recommended SEO tools online.
+Ahrefs is one of the most recommended SEO tools online.
 It’s only second to Google when it comes to being the largest website crawlers.
 SEO experts can’t get enough of Ahref’s Site Audit feature as it’s the best SEO analysis tool around.
 The tool highlights what parts of your website require improvements to help ensure your best ranking.
 From a competitor analysis perspective, you’ll likely use Ahrefs to determine your competitor’s backlinks to use them as a starting point for your own brand.
-You can also use this seo tool to find the most linked to content within your niche.
+You can also use this SEO tool to find the most linked to content within your niche.

-Syed Irfan Ajmal, a Growth Marketing Manager at Ridester, loves the seo keyword tool Ahrefs.
+Syed Irfan Ajmal, a Growth Marketing Manager at Ridester, loves the SEO keyword tool Ahrefs.
 He shares, “Ahrefs is surely our most favorite tool when it comes to various facets of SEO such as keyword research, rank tracking, competitor research, SEO audit, viral content research and much more.
 That would be the Domain Comparison tool.
 We add our site and those of 4 of our competitors to it.
 This helps to find sites which have backlinked to our competitors but not us.
 This helps us find great link opportunities.
 But this wouldn’t have been so great if Ahrefs didn’t have the largest database of backlinks.
 Ahrefs has been instrumental in getting our site ranked for several major keywords, and getting us to 350,000 visitors per month.”

 SEMRush: Marketing SEO Tools